lash0000/lash/BUGS.md

-The reason that I wanted to make this as standard file-based HTML pages instead of working with dynamical operations like using web-framework in order to settle these things not very much to be hard-headed to me.
+The reason that I wanted to make this as standard file-based HTML pages instead of working with dynamical operations like using web-framework in order to settle these things not very much to be hard-headed to me is that I want to save my life to explore backwards to the things that surely what the Internet rightfully deserves I know this is totally awkward but I can't help to figure what does it mean.

 Personally, I want to justify some disbeliefs that I used to it up to now it would never be the same by mistakes that I frequently learned.